BeeStation/BeeStation-Hornet/code/modules/multiz/zmimic/documentation.md

 ### Ambient Occlusion

 Adding ambient occlusion to game objects is current done through a client plane master filter adding drop shadow to all objects.
-Z-Mimic was not designed with this in mind, as planes are used for ordering and not effects, and thus does not support it natively, unless subsystem AO is used.
+Z-Mimic was not designed with this in mind, as planes are used for ordering and not effects, and thus does not support it natively, unless overlay AO is used.
 This means any objects rendered via Z-mimic will lack any ambient occlusion.
 This also means that openspace edges will not render darker at the edges, like they previously did.
 However, a workaround has been made.
 A drop_shadow added to FLOOR_PLANE means that any edges on the floor plane (openspace) will render a shadow, functionally recreating the drop shadow.
 However, this may have a negative impact on client performance.

 ## Types